 The 5 +1 different Scotch Regions

-Scotch can be produced in five main regions in Scotland.
-Each of these regions has different characteristics that influence the taste and quality of the final product.
+Scotch can be produced in one of five official whisky regions within Scotland, plus one unofficial region.
+Each of these has different characteristics that influence the taste and quality of the final product.

 Scotch regions highlands distillery

-As the name suggests, Scotch is a special kind of Whiskey that can only be produced in Scotland.
-There are five official Scotch-producing regions in Scotland, each standing for particular flavors and styles of Scotch Whisky.
+As the name suggests, Scotch is a special kind of whiskey that can only be produced in Scotland. - In one of the 5 (+1) Scotch-producing regions, to be precise, with each standing for particular flavors and styles of Scotch Whisky.

-Don't confuse these styles with the different Scotch types, which give you information about the mash bill, the production, and the blend.
+So let's get into the details - and don't confuse these styles with the different Scotch types, which give you information about the mash bill, the production, and the blend instead.

 Speyside

 Speyside is located in the northeastern part of Scotland and originally was a subregion of the Highlands.
-However, due to the high density of distilleries, it's treated as a separate region.
+However, due to the high density of distilleries, it's now a separate region.

-Speyside is home to more than 60 distilleries, which equals more than 50% of the country's total.
-Consequently, the taste of Speyside Whisky widely varies.
+It is home to more than 60 distilleries, which equals more than 50% of the country's total - both, in terms of facilities and production volume.

-Nevertheless, it is known for sweeter Single Malt Scotch with little peat.
-Also, there are typical flavors, like apple, vanilla, oak, and dried fruit.
+Generally, it is known for its sweeter Single Malt Scotch with only a little peat.
+Typical flavors include apple, vanilla, oak, and dried fruit.

-Speyside is also home to some of the most renowned Scotch brands in the world, such as Glenfiddich, Macallan, Dalwhinnie, Glenlivet, and Glenfiddich.
+Speyside has also brought up some of the most renowned Scotch brands in the world, such as Glenfiddich, Macallan, Dalwhinnie, Glenlivet, and Glenfiddich.

 Highlands